jacksight/xina520_official_jailbreak/-INSTALL.md

 **8.** After Sileo is installed, you should be ready to use XinaA15 and install tweaks, themes, and more.

-# Extras after installation
+# Installation Extras
-These are things that XinaA15 (as of right now) does not do for you, you must do all of these yourself if you want a full and successful installation of XinaA15.
+These are extra things that should be done after jailbreaking with XinaA15.
+Doing these things will either improve your experience with XinaA15, or help prevent issues.

 **Do NOT update any of the 30+ packages in Sileo.**
 When using XinaA15, it is recommmended to NOT update any of the packages in Sileo.
 This specifically goes for every XinaA15 version that is `1.1.5` or higher.